JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

    The objects called do not have matching dimensionality.
+Optional argument ``msg`` is a descriptive error string.

 .. function:: DivideError()